FarronF/limerick-council-meetings/meetings/2017/01/16-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 19th December 2016.md

 This plan outlines specific alert, mobilisation and co-ordination arrangements,

-roles and responsibility of all agencies involved in flood response, arrangements--- 3
+roles and responsibility of all agencies involved in flood response, arrangements
+---
+3

 for communicating with the media and public, and details for the recovery and